-We quickly realized the extreme limitations because of the cost of payload because the payload costs were $1M million per pound or that our work would have to be nearly weightless and electromagnetic in nature interacting between the robot, the Moon and Earth.
-Next we sent out an open request to everybody in the university, in the College of fine Arts who wanted to present proposals to our steering group.
-The meetings were productive and the group decided on a series of 12 proposals.
-We then went to work expanding the team of artists, humanists, designers, scientists, and engineers. involved with emerging media, new and ancient technologies, as well as hybrid processes.
+We quickly realized the extreme limitations because of the cost of payload was $1.2 million per kilogram and that our work would have to be nearly weightless.
+Next we sent out an open request within the University and beyond into various arts communities, to solicit proposals to our steering group.
+The meetings were productive and the group decided to explore 12 proposals from both internal and external to CMU.
+We then went to work expanding the team of artists, humanists, designers, scientists, and engineers, involved with emerging media, new and ancient technologies, as well as hybrid processes.

 Since 2010, the Moon Arts project has been led and managed by CMU faculty members Lowry Burgess, Mark Baskinger, Matt Zywica and Dylan Vitone with Mark Rooker, a faculty member at James Madison University.
 For four years, we worked to hone the Moon Arts project into a cohesive and integrative concept – in 2014, we named it the MoonArk.
 As the project concept came into focus, the broader team grew to include more than 250 international contributors, collaborators, fabricators, and consultants including over 20 international companies and universities.
 Today, the sum of our work embodied in 10oz of material, represents an immense effort from distributed teams, individual artists and designers, students, scholars, researchers, scientists, technologists, explorers, curators, photographers, educators, musicians, and interesting people doing really interesting things.